Better testing, is it necessary?

 Lower costs

 Many costs attributable to testing remain hidden.
-Think, for instance, of employees in the business who are involved in testing as core users, without any insight into the time spent.
-An immature test process causes a lot of wastage, resulting in longer turnaround times.
-This costs all those involved a lot of valuable time.
-Time and therefore money can be saved by making test cases reusable, testing only the most important parts, setting up a good findings procedure and coordinating the test cycle centrally with the help of a test management tool.
+Consider, for example, employees in the business who are involved in testing as core users with no visibility into the time spent.
+An immature testing process results in a lot of cutting losses resulting in longer lead times.
+This costs all involved a lot of valuable time.
+Time and therefore money can be saved by making test cases reusable, testing only the most important components, setting up a proper findings procedure and coordinating the test cycle centrally using a test management tool.

 Boehm's law (from 1979) still applies.
-As a reminder, remediation costs increase exponentially with every step that a fault takes closer to the production environment.
-There are many examples of companies incurring significant costs to resolve ICT problems at a late stage.
-When problems only occur in the production environment, there are often additional costs resulting from damage to image, loss of turnover, claims, etc.
+As a reminder, remediation costs increase exponentially with each step that a bug gets closer to the production environment.
+There are many examples of situations where companies incur hefty costs to fix ICT problems at a late stage.
+When problems only occur in the production environment, there are often additional costs due to image damage, lost sales, claims, etc.

 Meeting compliancy guidelines